Brosseau’s leadoff HR sparks Rays in 8-2 rout of Red Sox

 John Curtiss (1-0) pitched 2 2/3 innings of one-run ball in relief of Kittredge.

 Michael Chavis and Alex Verdugo each hit RBI singles for the Red Sox.
-Martín Pérez (2-2) allowed two runs on three hits and struck out five in 5 2/3 innings after tossing five scoreless innings in a 5-0 win at Tampa Bay last Wednesday.
+Pérez (2-2) allowed two runs on three hits and struck out five in 5 2/3 innings after tossing five scoreless innings in a 5-0 win at Tampa Bay last Wednesday.

+“We played a really good game for six innings,” Red Sox manager Ron Roenicke said.
+“We didn’t swing it again, but it was a good ballgame until then.

 Boston has lost seven of its last 10.

+“We’ve been struggling a little bit, but we still have games (left),” Pérez said.
+“Just (have to) turn the page and put all the pieces together to find a way to win.”

 Willy Adames reached on a one-out single and was doubled in by Margot to begin a six-run seventh.
-Brandon Lowe pinch hit for Brosseau after a Mike Zunino walk and lined an RBI double.
+Brandon Lowe pinch hit for Brosseau after Mike Zunino walked and lined an RBI double.

 Díaz hit an RBI single, Lowe scored on a passed ball and Renfroe followed with a two-run double.

-Brosseau hit Pérez’s sixth pitch of the game into the Rays’ bullpen in right for his first career leadoff homer.
+“We were able to get to their bullpen and just have big at-bat after big at-bat,” Cash said.
+“Put a crooked number up there in one big inning that gave us some breathing room.”

-Chavis singled to center in the second and Verdugo singled to shortstop in the eighth to produce the only Red Sox runs.
+Chavis singled in the second and Verdugo singled in the eighth to produce the only Red Sox runs.

 WE WANT THE CUP